GulsahDuzgun/Javascript/12 - Advanced-DOM-Bankist/README.md

 Also e.target point to click elemnent e.currentElement points to this keyword - element was attached to event handler- ,\_

-> - DOM Traversing with children, childNodes, firstElementChild, lastElementChild, parentElement, parentNode, previousElementSibling, nextElementSibling properties and closest method.
+> - DOM Traversing with children, childNodes, firstElementChild, lastElementChild, parentElement, parentNode, previousElementSibling, nextElementSibling properties and closest() method.
+> - _The Intersection Observer API ,_
 >
 > #